yeagerai/intelligent-oracle/contracts/README.md

 ## Technical Notes

-- The system uses GenVM for contract execution
+- The system uses GenLayer for contract execution
 - Global imports are currently handled in specific ways due to simulator limitations
 - Contract deployment is direct rather than using a factory pattern due to current platform constraints